amd/ZenDNN/docs/operator/lowoha_normalization_operator.md

 ## Diagnostics and Profiling

-- **Input validation** runs only when the environment variable `ZENDNNL_DIAGNOSTICS_ENABLE=1` is set.
-In production builds, validation resolves to a single predicted-not-taken branch.
+- **Input validation** runs by default.
+It is gated by the environment variable `ZENDNNL_DIAGNOSTICS_ENABLE`, which defaults to enabled (anything other than `0`).
+To disable validation in production hot paths and reduce the gate to a single predicted-taken branch, set `ZENDNNL_DIAGNOSTICS_ENABLE=0` before launching the application.
 - **Profiling** is controlled by the environment variable `ZENDNNL_ENABLE_PROFILER=1` and `ZENDNNL_PROFILE_LOG_LEVEL=4`.
 When active, `normalization_direct` reports execution time and operator parameters.

 ## Error Handling